Day 02 - Newton's Laws

 Announcements#

-• Homework 1 is due next Friday
+• Homework 1 is due next Friday (late after Sunday)

 • Help sessions will start next week

-• We will get folks started with VS Code
+• Getting started with VS Code

 Goals for this week#

-Be able to answer the following questions.#
+Be able to answer the following questions:#

 • What is Classical Mechanics?